amitkumar-y/amitkumar-y/README.md

 </h2>  Hello, and good to see you. <img src="wave.gif" width="30px"> </h2>

-I am Amit Kumar, a **QA Engineer** with over 3 years of Quality Assurance experience in the IT Industry.
+I am Amit Kumar, a **QA Engineer** with over 4 years of Quality Assurance experience in the IT Industry.
 Managing testing for web and mobile applications effectively and efficiently, as well as working on self-development to provide service that exceeds expectations.

 - 🔭 I’m currently working at a product company **[Lawlytics](https://www.lawlytics.com/about/?utm_source=kiprosh&utm_medium=kiprosh-website)**.
-- 🌱 I’m currently learning [JavaScript](https://en.wikipedia.org/wiki/JavaScript) to work on automation using [WebdriverIO](https://webdriver.io/).
+- 🌱 I’m currently using [JavaScript](https://en.wikipedia.org/wiki/JavaScript) for automation using [WebdriverIO](https://webdriver.io/).
 - 👯 I'd love to work on any open-source project where I can contribute my skills.
 - 💬 I am happy to discuss about **Functional Testing, Automation with Selenium Webdriver and Appium, Agile, Integration Testing**, and anything else related to testing..
 - 📫 You can reach me through [LinkedIn](https://www.linkedin.com/in/amit-kumar-y96/).
 - ⚡ By day, I'm an Engineer in progress, and by night, I'm a poet.
-- 💬 Checkout my latest blog on [Journey from a Fresher to a Professional in Corporate Industry](https://blog.kiprosh.com/journey-from-fresher-to-professional-in-corporate-industry/)
+- 💬 Checkout my blog on [Journey from a Fresher to a Professional in Corporate Industry](https://blog.kiprosh.com/journey-from-fresher-to-professional-in-corporate-industry/)
 <br />

 <img src="https://github-readme-stats.vercel.app/api?username=amitkumar-y&show_icons=true&theme=default" alt="GitHub Stats" />